U-Haul driver Weng Sor was suffering from 'mental health crisis' during rampage, NYPD says

 “At that point he said, ‘I had enough,’” said Essig, citing Sor’s remarks to officers after he was taken into custody.
 “There was no object,” Essig said.

-“We believe Mr. Sor was suffering from a mental health crisis, “explained Essig without elaboration about what Sor suffered from.
-“At this time there is no nexis to terrorism”
+“We believe Mr. Sor was suffering from a mental health crisis," explained Essig without elaboration about what Sor suffered from.
+“At this time there is no nexus to terrorism.”

 Essig acknowledged that Sor told officers when he was arrested that “you should have shot me.”

-Earlier, NYPD commissioner Keechant Sewell described a nearly hour’s long episode of rampaging driving which began about 10:22 a.m. at 55th Street and 4th Avenue in the Fourth Avenue in Bay Ridge and ended further north when police boxed Sor’s U-Haul van close to the Brooklyn entrance of the Brooklyn-Battery Tunnel at the intersection of Hamilton and Columbia Streets.
+Earlier, NYPD Commissioner Keechant Sewell described a nearly hour-long episode of rampaging driving which began about 10:22 a.m. at 55th Street and Fourth Avenue in Bay Ridge and ended farther north when police boxed in Sor’s U-Haul truck close to the Brooklyn entrance of the Brooklyn-Battery Tunnel at the intersection of Hamilton and Columbia Streets.

 1 Victim suffered a broken leg.
 2 Man on e-bike hit, now in critical condition.
 3 Rider on e-bike hit, condition unknown.
 4 Rider on e-bike hit, condition unknown.
 5 Pedestrian hit, condition unknown.
 6 Pedestrian hit, condition unknown.
 7 Suspect drove on sidewalk near entrance of Brooklyn-Battery Tunnel (Hugh L. Carey Tunnel) to get around traffic.
 Police blocked his truck.
 Suspect arrested.